Dobrica Veselinović

-Early life and activism
+Early life

-He was born in 1981 in Belgrade, where he finished middle and high school.
+He was born on 27 July 1981 in Belgrade, SR Serbia, SFR Yugoslavia where he finished middle and high school.
 He graduated from the Faculty of Political Sciences, University of Belgrade.

+Activism

 From 2004 to 2005 he was the program editor at "BU Radio", the radio of the Faculty of Political Sciences.
 He was the coordinator of the project "I don't want a bag, I want a ceger" and the campaign "I park arrogantly" in the group of citizens "KRIO" from 2008 to 2009.
 In the same period, he was an assistant coordinator at the Center for Peace Studies at the Faculty of Political Sciences in Belgrade.